kensho-technologies/graphql-compiler/docs/source/about/execution_model.rst

     each result may appear in the nested tree format used by the standard GraphQL specification.
 - Each such result must satisfy all directives and types in its corresponding GraphQL query.
 - The returned list of results is **not** guaranteed to be complete!
+(This currently only applies to Gremlin - please follow this :ref:`link <output_source>` for more information on the issue).

   - In other words, there may have been additional result sets that satisfy all directives and types in the corresponding GraphQL query, but were not returned by the database.